The Hidden Risks of Root Canals: What to Know About Long-Term Health Considerations

 These strategies focus on maintaining oral ecology while reducing bacterial overgrowth and inflammatory stress (19).

-Questions to Ask Before Considering a Root Canal
+Questions to Ask Your Dentist Before Getting a Root Canal

 If you’ve been advised to undergo a root canal, taking time to ask informed questions can help clarify whether the procedure aligns with your long-term oral and systemic health goals.
 Seeking input from a biological or integrative dentist may provide additional perspective, particularly if you have a history of chronic illness, immune sensitivity, or concerns about ongoing inflammation.